Twisted 6d $(2,0)$ SCFTs on a Circle: Modular bootstrap

 and the numerator $\mathcal{N}_n$ is an element in the ring of $\Gamma_0(N)$ Jacobi modular forms,

 where as before the overall hat means $\widehat{f}(\tau,...) = f(N\tau,...)$ and $z_i$ represent the chemical potentials as $(z_1,z_2,z_3)=(\epsilon_+,\epsilon_-,m)$.

 As promised above, further constraints can be imposed to reduce the number of terms in \eqref{eq115_numerator}.
 The basic idea behind is that since we have roots of different length, the BPS string wrapping the corresponding curves should to some extent see the difference.
-For extreme cases, we observe experimentally that the $\mathcal{N}_n$ with non-zero $n$ only for roots dual to unfolded roots (corresponding to those with $\Omega^{\text{s}}_{aa} \neq 2$) only depends on $\text{SL}(2,\mathbb{Z})$ forms, while with only non-vanishing wrapping degrees for folded roots it only depends on hatted forms.
+For extreme cases, we learn from the last part of the section \ref{sec:Blowup} that the $\mathcal{N}_n$ with non-zero $n$ only for roots dual to unfolded roots (corresponding to those with $\Omega^{\text{s}}_{aa} \neq 2$) only depends on $\text{SL}(2,\mathbb{Z})$ forms, while with only non-vanishing wrapping degrees for folded roots it only depends on hatted forms.

 Although in general cases both forms are needed, we can still try to separate their contributions.
 Let us look again at \eqref{sec_MB:ellipticgenus}.
 Note that the numerator $\mathcal{N}_{\mathfrak{n}}$ has weight and index